Customer Experience Analytics - How to Measure and Improve CX.

 Enhanced customer satisfaction

 Customer experience analytics involves pulling and consolidating customer data from multiple sources, including direct and indirect feedback.
-By analyzing this data, you get a more well-rounded and detailed picture of what your customers want and need – and what steps your business can take to improve their satisfaction levels.
-You can do this for specific business functions like product, customer service, or sales and marketing, or your brand as a whole.
+By analyzing this data, you get a more well-rounded and detailed picture of what your customers want and need.
+You uncover what steps your business can take to improve their satisfaction levels.
+You can do this for specific business functions like product, customer service, sales and marketing, or your brand as a whole.

 Keeping a competitive advantage

 Using customer data to improve CX is essential for standing out in today’s ultra-competitive business market.
-When customers feel like their voice is heard and you put the voice of the customer (VOC) at the center of your decision-making, you’ll build long-lasting relationships with your customers, increasing the likelihood of repeat purchases, a higher customer lifetime value and more positive word-of-mouth.
+When customers feel like their voice is heard and you put the Voice of the Customer (VOC) at the center of your decision-making, you’ll build long-lasting relationships with your customers.
+This increases the likelihood of repeat purchases, a higher customer lifetime value, and more positive word-of-mouth.

 Three of the most common ways to gather customer feedback.